Tips before buying a luxury watch

 How to buy a luxury watch and choose?

-Omega’s Speedmaster , on the other hand, “kind of pigeonholes you as someone who loves watches,” says Adam Craniotes, co-founder of RedBar.
-The Speedmaster was the watch worn by astronauts on NASA’s Apollo 11 mission.
-It’s often cited as one of the best and most beautiful luxury watches.
-It was also worn by astronauts on the later Apollo 13 mission, a fact highlighted in Ron Howard’s 1995 film “Apollo 13. ” This is President Biden’s watch.
+Omega's Speedmaster , on the other hand, "kind of pigeonholes you as someone who loves watches," says Adam Craniotes, co-founder of RedBar.
+The Speedmaster was the watch worn by astronauts during NASA's Apollo 11 mission.
+It's often cited as one of the best and most beautiful luxury watches.
+It was also worn by astronauts during the later Apollo 13 mission, a fact highlighted in Ron Howard's 1995 film "Apollo 13. " This is President Biden's watch.
 Ultimately, choosing your luxury watch comes down to individual preference.

 The best luxury watch brands